uol-swjtu-xjco1921/github-intro-Huang142857/README.md

 ## 📝 Optional next steps

-* Open a pull request and let your teacher know that you’ve finished this course.
 * Create a new markdown file in this repository.
 Let them know what you learned and what you are still confused about!
 Experiment with different styles!
 * Create your profile README.
 Let the world know a little bit more about you!
 What are you interested in learning?
 What are you working on?
 What's your favorite hobby?
 Learn more about creating your profile README in the document, ["Managing Your Profile README"](https://docs.github.com/en/github/setting-up-and-managing-your-github-profile/managing-your-profile-readme).
 * Go to your user dashboard and create a new repository.
 Experiment with the features within that repository to familiarize yourself with them.
-* [Let us know what you liked or didn’t like about the content of this course](https://support.github.com/contact/education).
-What would you like to see more of?
-What would be interesting or helpful to your learning journey?

 ## 📚  Resources
 * [A short video explaining what GitHub is](https://www.bilibili.com/video/BV1hS4y1S7wL/)